 No member of the Incorporation can become Deacon without first serving an annual term as Collector.
 The office would appear to have been established c.1620 and is no guarantee of the holder becoming Deacon.
-It is the Collectors taskto recruit new members and to look after the aims of the Incorporation, which were traditionally kept in the Collector’s box.
+It is the Collector’s task to recruit new members and to look after the alms of the Incorporation, which were traditionally kept in the Collector’s box.
 A leather purse was worn by the officer when distributing the money to the needier members of the Incorporation, their widows and pensioners.

-The Incorporation today has a membership of over a 1000 and during its 450-year history there have been many famous men connected with it, including Kings Princes and Prime Ministers.
+The Incorporation today has a membership of over 1000 and during its 450-year history there have been many famous people connected with it, including Kings, Princes, a Princess and Prime Ministers.
 From the 16th to the early 19th centuries, the majority of members were metalworkers – men who worked with a hammer to fashion their products.
 However, more recently membership has widened to include industrialists, entrepreneurs, and others for whom the Incorporation with all its traditions has provided encouragement in furthering the trade and commerce of the City of Glasgow.

 Clerk: W Grant Johnston